Our campaign so far

 - Following a campaign of creative protest by the “actor-vist” theatre group BP or not BP?, the oil company’s direct sponsorship of RSC plays finished at the end of 2012.

-- The RSC replaced Tate as part of BP’s block sponsorship deal with four cultural institutions in 2016.
+- The RSC replaced Tate in BP’s block sponsorship deal with four cultural institutions in 2016.
 BP is now the sponsor of the RSC’s discounted ticket scheme for young people which means that 16-25-year-olds currently must buy ‘BP £5 tickets’ to see plays.

 - The RSC has tried to argue that it relies on BP’s sponsorship, but it has actually made a significant surplus in recent years thanks to the ongoing success of Matilda the Musical, meaning the RSC could end its BP deal and continue to provide discounted tickets if it chose to prioritise its ethics.